 - When I work

 - Google Calendar

 3. Create your workspace at home

 Find a space where you feel good and try to work from there each day.
-It’s important to divide a space into a house for relaxing and working area.
+It’s important to divide a space into a house for relaxing and working area just like in apartments for rent in El Paso.
 Never work from bed or a sofa, simply because it makes you feel lazy and should be a place where work doesn’t exist.
 Keep your workspace tidy each day so the next morning you come to a nice and clean environment

 4. Take several breaks in a day